Property Maintenance Invoice Template

 - Lawn maintenance

 - Garbage removal

 Property Maintenance Pricing

-The majority of property management companies factor property maintenance into their pricing and handle the scheduling and overseeing of unexpected repairs or appliance replacement.
+Most property management companies factor property maintenance into their pricing and handle the scheduling and overseeing of unexpected repairs or appliance replacements.
 The average cost of property management services is between eight and twelve percent (8% – 12%).
-Having said, property managers should account for unexpected maintenance costs by planning on allocating at least fifty percent (50%) of the monthly rent revenue towards taxes, management costs, insurance, etc. Alternatively, the following two (2) methods are commonly used for budgeting property repair costs:
+Having said that, property managers should account for unexpected maintenance costs by planning on allocating at least fifty percent (50%) of the monthly rent revenue towards taxes, management costs, insurance, etc. Alternatively, the following two (2) methods are commonly used for budgeting property repair costs: